-For a perfectly serviceable favicon, you just need 16 x 16 pixels and 16 colours.
-There are online favicon makers for this basic job, but it isn't difficult to make your own favicon in a desktop art app like Photoshop or Elements.
-Convert it to an .ico file in Irfanview (for PC) or Graphic Converter (Mac).
+For a perfectly serviceable favicon, it isn't difficult to make your own .GIF or .PNG favicon in a desktop art app like Photoshop or Elements.

 Finding out if your favicon is on parade can be difficult because you can't do too much testing to find what makes this midget Pimpernel appear and disappear.
 You only have your own computer to try it on.